top of page

 PLAYED A LOT IN HÚNS.

-FRIESLAND & CHICKENING
+FRIESLAND & HANDBALL

 Below we go into the rules of the game in more detail, but these are the basics:

-Kaatsen is similar to tennis, but with hands instead of rackets.
-Frisian kaats players play on a grass field.
+Handball is similar to tennis, but with hands instead of rackets.
+Frisian players play on a grass field.
 The aim is to hit the ball across the field and eliminate the opponent.
 Each team - or party - consists of three players.
 The players must not drop the ball on the ground and must keep it in the air as much as possible.

 Historical photo of a kaats match in Franeker

-WHAT IS KAATSEN?
+WHAT IS FRISIAN HANDBALL?

 Kaats-gloves in the bedroom of our holiday home in Friesland